 Strengthens muscles and bone health

 A vital function of potassium is providing the metabolic energy to stimulate cell growth.
-Potassium ensures proper growth of muscle tissues and the use of energy released during metabolism, this adds significantly to muscular strength.
+It ensures proper growth of muscle tissues and the use of energy released during metabolism, this adds significantly to muscular strength.
 It can also help with hypokalemia, a condition that causes muscle cramps.
 Eating a banana a day, or any other potassium source, can help with muscle weakness and those with hypokalemia.
 So make sure you're eating enough potassium because it's important for your muscles to perform and exercise while training!

 Not only can potassium help strengthen your muscles, it can also help enhance bone health!
 This mineral has certain qualities that neutralizes various acids in the body, which helps to retain and preserve calcium to make it accessible to use for bone strength and durability.

 Can help stabilize blood pressure

 High blood pressure is a risk factor of heart disease.
 This is definitely something you want to avoid.
 Luckily, eating enough potassium can help reduce blood pressure because it's function is to help remove excess sodium from the body.
 High sodium levels can elevate blood pressure, so eating a potassium-rich diet can help stabilize it.

 33 studies were analyzed and showed that when people with high blood pressure increased their potassium intake their systolic blood pressure decreased by 3.49 mmHg, while their diastolic decreased by 1.96 mmHg.

 A good way to help lower blood pressure is by increasing the amount of potassium foods in your diet.

 Now you understand why an adequate intake of potassium in your diet it's important, especially if you're trying to make gains!
 Just remember to get your potassium from natural food sources, and track your macros to make sure you're on top of all of your nutrients.